William Farrar (councillor)

-In 1626, Farrar was appointed to the Council of Virginia where he served as an advisor to the royal governor, a judge of the highest court in the colony, and a member of the Virginia General Assembly of Colonial Jamestown.
-He was also appointed magistrate of the upper James River community.
-In both these roles, he served as a voice of the early planters' interest as the colony transitioned from being managed by the Virginia Company and becoming a royal colony under Charles I of England.
+In March 1626, Farrar was appointed to the Council of Virginia where he advised the royal governor of Colonial Jamestown.
+Later that year he was named a commissioner (i.e., magistrate) for the monthly courts of the colony's "upper parts", with jurisdiction over Charles City and the City of Henrico.
+In these roles, Farrar voiced the early planters' interest as the colony transitioned from being managed by the Virginia Company and became a royal colony under Charles I of England.

-Farrar was also on the Council when it arrested Governor John Harvey for misgovernance and forced his temporary return to England.
-By the time of his death around 1637, Farrar had sold off his remaining assets in England and established rights to a 2000 acre patent on Farrar's Island, located on a curl of the James River.
+Farrar was also on the council when it arrested Governor John Harvey for misgovernance and forced his temporary return to England.
+By the time of his death around 1637, Farrar had sold off his remaining assets in England and established rights to a 2000-acre patent on Farrar's Island, located on a curl of the James River, which was claimed by his son William Farrar Jr.